Bad Girls Club season 17

-Bad Girls Club: East Meets West is the seventeenth and final season of the Bad Girls Club.
-On January 10, 2017, the cast was revealed, along with a premiere date of February 14, 2017.
-Before the season officially began, a casting special aired on February 7, 2017.
-This season consists of Bad Girls from only the East Coast and the West Coast, living in a spacious Downtown Los Angeles loft.
+Bad Girls Club: East Meets West is the seventeenth and final season of the Oxygen reality series Bad Girls Club.
+As in the title, the final season's cast contained women from either the East Coast or West Coast.
 It was the final Bad Girls Club series to air on Oxygen before its format change to a true crime network; Oxygen has yet to announce the show's future fate in another venue.